 Stage One - Insulating The Cavity.

-We need to fill the cavity with our acoustic insulation.
+Acoustic Mineral Wool.
 The best way to do this is to remove the plasterboard on one side of the wall, exposing the framework.
 We can then fill between the frame studs with acoustic insulation, by just inserting the insulation and letting it hold itself with friction.

 There are many different types of insulation but the best for absorbing sound in our experience is acoustic mineral wool.
 We find the ideal density for our purposes is 60kg.
 This is dense enough to absorb the sound, rather than letting the sound pass through, but not too dense that sound is reflected off it instead.